- The Region

 Definition of Lean

-Lean is a production strategy in which all parts of a production system are focused to eliminate waste while continuously increasing the percentage of value added work.
+Lean is a strategy in which all parts of a production system are focused to eliminate waste while continuously increasing the percentage of value added work.